 In addition to working with neighborhood residents, City Staff will soon meet with a focus group of those interested in developing within the neighborhood to solicit their feedback on potential changes to the regulations.

 The goal of these sessions with residents and property owners/developers is to collect input, balance interests and ultimately propose regulations that are beneficial for the neighborhood and fair to existing property owners.

-Additional 90 days proposed for the existing Interim Development Ordinance
+Additional 90 days approved for the existing Interim Development Ordinance

 In order to gather adequate input and draft amendments, Staff has determined that an additional 90 days is necessary for the current IDO.
 The current IDO is scheduled to expire at the end of June.
 This would push that date to the end of September.
-City Council will consider the proposed extension at their Regular Meeting on June 5, 2018.
-If they approve the extension, the IDO would be extended to the end of September.
+City Council approved the proposed extension at their Regular Meeting on June 5, 2018.
 Again, the IDO limits the issuance of new building permits in several of the In-Town Zoning Districts.

 Next Opportunity for Public Input

 With the help of the Resident Working Group and with input from other interests, Staff will be assembling draft proposals for amending the regulations.
 These proposals will be presented at a neighborhood meeting so residents can understand the proposals and provide comment.
 The date/time/location of that meeting is still being determined but it is targeted for July 2018.
 Please check back to this page for updated information or contact City Staff.
 Notice will be sent to the neighborhood in advance of the next meeting.

 January 4, 2018 Update

 Proposed Interim Development Ordinance (IDO) for three In-Town Zoning Districts